myllynen/byteman-automation-tutorial/README.md

 ## Example Program

-The example program used throughout the rest of the tutorial is available in the directory [tutorial/1-example-stdout](tutorial/1-example-stdout), more specially it consists of [ProfTest.java](tutorial/1-example-stdout/src/main/java/com/example/proftest/ProfTest.java).
+The example program used throughout the rest of this tutorial is available in the directory [tutorial/1-example-stdout](tutorial/1-example-stdout), more specially it consists of [ProfTest.java](tutorial/1-example-stdout/src/main/java/com/example/proftest/ProfTest.java).
 The program will create objects from the _TestUnit_ class indefinitely once per second.
-The objects will have a lifetime between 1 to 20 seconds during which time they periodically call the class methods _a_, _b_, and _c_.
+The objects will have lifetime between 1 to 20 seconds during which time they periodically call the class methods _a_, _b_, and _c_.

-The test program will print every 10 seconds statistics how many objects have been created, how many calls to different methods have been made, and the average lifetime of created objects.
+The program will print statistics every 10 seconds how many objects have been created, how many calls to different methods have been made, and the average lifetime of created objects.

-Note that these statistics are provided to allow verifying the later results when using Byteman, with real programs these kinds of counters and support routines are *not* needed in the application code when using the Byteman automation presented here.
+Note that these statistics are provided to allow verifying the later results when using Byteman, with real programs these kinds of counters and support routines are *not* needed in the application code when using the Byteman automation introduced here.

 Below is a screenshot of compiling, running, and seeing the first update from the example program - note the _APP_ marker indicating the source